XamDR/XamDR/README.md

-- 👋 Hi, I’m Max Díaz.
+- 👋 Hi, I'm Max Díaz.
-- 👀 I’m interested in Software development, and in particular in Android development.
+- 👀 I'm interested in Software development, and in particular in Android development.
-- 🌱 I’m currently learning backend development, more exactly Node.js and Express.
+- 🌱 I'm currently learning Jetpack Compose, as well as, the Rust programming language.
-- 💞️ I’m looking to collaborate on open source projects related to native Android development.
+- 💞️ I'm looking to collaborate on open source projects related to native Android development.
 - 📫 How to reach me: email me at maxdr.mat@gmail.com.

 <!---